Mitchell and White Genealogy

 9. [S546] Thomas Coppedge, Pension File, S8239, micropublication M804, statement of Judith Parriott.

-11. [S547] Ford, Carol Lee, Indexer, Genealogies of Virginia Families from the William and Mary College Quarterly Historical Magazine, Vol I (Baltimore, Maryland: Genealogical Publishing Company, 1982). pp. 218-220, "Ball, Cuppage and Dameron, of Northumberland County, Virginia", by Charles H. Browning, describes deed recorded by Thomas Coppedge of Orange County, Virginia on 27 Mar 1783 in which he freed his slaves for religious reasons.
+11. [S547] Ford, Carol Lee, indexer, Book - Genealogies of Virginia Families, Vol. 1, Vol I (Baltimore, Maryland: Genealogical Publishing Company, 1982). pp. 218-220, "Ball, Cuppage and Dameron, of Northumberland County, Virginia", by Charles H. Browning, describes deed recorded by Thomas Coppedge of Orange County, Virginia on 27 Mar 1783 in which he freed his slaves for religious reasons.

 Henry Ogden1